Use instance type

 Step 1.
 Install NVIDIA driver

-Install NVIDIA drivers.
-Recommended drivers and CUDA versions are as follows:
+Install the NVIDIA driver.
+The recommended driver and CUDA versions are as follows.

 | GPU type | NVIDIA version | CUDA version |